 So, how do you avoid that?
 With something called a copyright disclaimer.

 In this article, we’ll cover when to use a copyright disclaimer and touch upon a few copyright disclaimer examples that you can learn from.
-We’ll also show you how to write it correctly to keep you in control of your own work.
+We’ll also show you how to write it correctly to keep you in control of your work.

 What is a Copyright Disclaimer?